DanielTheFletch/odin-rock-paper-scissors/README.md

 # Rock, Paper, Scissors: JavaScript Edition

-Play the classic game of Rock, Paper, Scissors against a computer opponent in this JavaScript console application.
+Play the classic game of Rock, Paper, Scissors against a computer opponent.
-Note that in the project's current state, the console (e.g., **More tools > Developer tools > Console**) must be open to see much of the game's interactivity.

 ## Technologies Used